 “She looked upset though,” Chun jumped in all of a sudden, not wanting to miss whatever that was.
 “Enson had to persuade her to go to the coffee shop or she would’ve made a scene here.”

 Penny turned to look at Enson then, wanting to say something.
 Yet Enson shook his head.

 “It’s my job to do damage control around here,” Enson said, not wanting to take credit.

 After saying that, he turned and made his way back to the main lobby.
-Penny and Chun exchanged a look then before Chun shrugged.
-Penny soon recovered from her puzzled expression and spoke up.
+Penny and Chun exchanged a look before Chun shrugged.
+Penny soon recovered from her puzzlement and spoke up.